 Developing a post-COVID corporate travel policy

-It goes without saying that the COVID-19 pandemic will have a lasting effect not just on the travel industry, but on the way people connect around the world.
-The things that corporate travel management professionals once took for granted — the ability to network, hold meetings and conferences, and travel at will — have been greatly affected.
+The COVID-19 pandemic will have a lasting effect on the travel industry and how people connect worldwide.
+The things corporate travel management professionals once took for granted — the ability to network, hold meetings and conferences, and travel at will — have been greatly affected.
 The policies that worked in years past are now obsolete.
 Despite this, recovery will happen, though it may be slow and incremental.

-As your business slowly reintroduces travel, you need to be sure your corporate travel management strategies take our new reality into account.
+As your business slowly reintroduces travel, you must ensure your corporate travel management strategies consider our new reality.
 For starters, you should revisit how to balance providing a duty of care with keeping within tightened budgets.
 It’s also essential to stay up-to-date on developments around travel restrictions and automate as much of your policy as possible to reflect the ever-changing situation.
-And of course, the changes in airfare prices – whether due to volatility or increased flexibility — are always a smart thing to track.
+And, of course, the changes in airfare prices – whether due to volatility or increased flexibility — are always wise to track.